Skip to main content

 Leading a stalled cross-team project showed me that I was strongest when aligning people around business priorities, not just managing tasks.

-Generic school praise weakens the whole letter.
-Name two precise reasons this program fits you: format, teaching style, global reach, career support, or one learning experience tied to your goal.
+Generic praise for the school weakens your letter.
+Name two specific reasons why this program fits you, such as the format, teaching style, global reach, career support, or a particular learning experience connected to your goal.

 See Open the details